Emma Batten -

 Author of Historical Fiction set on Kent's Romney Marsh.

 Romney Marsh is a fascinating place.
 Once under the sea, it has evolved over the last two millennia to be the low-lying land we see today.
 The countryside can be bleak, but reed-lined drainage ditches and red-berried hawthorn have their own special beauty.
 The seaside villages can easily be dismissed if you look no further than the arcades and ice-cream shops, but they have a colourful history.
 And then there is the shingle spit at Dungeness: a truly unique landscape favoured by artists, film-makers and writers.

 What about the people who used to live there?
 We can only imagine what their lives were like.

-My stories take readers from Saxon times when monks carried the body of a monk to the Marsh, to the 13th century, when a great storm destroyed the coastline and a river changed course overnight, through to life in Victorian and 1920s Dungeness.
+My stories take readers from Saxon times when monks carried the body of a monk to the Marsh, to the 13th century, when a great storm destroyed the coastline and a river changed course overnight.
+Then on to life in Victorian and 1920s Dungeness, and WW2.
 Although predominantly fiction, I work very hard to give readers an accurate sense of Romney Marsh through the ages and do a lot of research.
 My Dungeness series also include scenes set in nearby Ashford.

 What's new for 2020? - Lockdown book launches and workshops

 The Pendant Cross set in Anglo-Saxon times was released in April 2020.
 Then, just as we entered our second lockdown, Still Shining Bright was printed and dispatched to loyal readers.

 I started the year with WI talks booked and managed a few before they were cancelled, and look forward to continuing these in the future.